Master's of Fine Arts in Fiction and Poetry

 The Writing Seminars offers a Master of Fine Arts (M.F.A.) in fiction and poetry.
 M.F.A candidates are chosen on the basis of a manuscript evaluation, college transcripts, GRE scores, and letters of recommendation that testify to an ability and willingness to undertake serious study in the literary arts.
 Since all students will receive financial aid in the form of full tuition and a teaching assistantship, applicants should be able to demonstrate aptitude for college teaching.

 Students admitted to the M.F.A. program enroll in two years of course work, and produce a substantial manuscript either in the form of a novel, novel excerpt, or collection of fiction; or a collection of poetry.
 The program requires two full years of residency in Baltimore.
 Students enroll each semester in two courses: a writing workshop in poetry or fiction and a second course in craft or literature taught within the department.
-Poets will study with Dave Smith, John T. Irwin, and Mary Jo Salter.
-Fiction-writers will take courses with Alice McDermott, Jean McGarry, Brad Leithauser and Matthew Klam.
+Poets will study with James Arthur, John T. Irwin, Mary Jo Salter and David Yezzi.
+Fiction-writers will take courses with Alice McDermott, Jean McGarry, Eric Puchner, Brad Leithauser and Matthew Klam.

 Students will be assigned a Director of Thesis at the beginning of study, a faculty member in the student’s genre who serves as his or her advisor for the two years.
 Before the beginning of the second year, a Reader will be assigned to the student—a faculty member from a second genre—who serves as a voting member of the student’s thesis committee.